RhizoNymph/astro-site/src/content/blog/activation-steering.md

 ## Optimization Roadmap

-- Optimize config registration to further reduce per request overhead, the dominant remaining overhead at frontier scales and short workloads
+- Optimize config registration to further reduce per request overhead, the dominant remaining overhead at larger batch sizes and short workloads
 - Name to vector resolution should happen on the worker side
 - Write a custom Triton kernel for indexed scatter to steering tables